- Forms

 Add a link with a similar text to “Tip a friend”, “Send this to a friend”, “Share this with a friend”, that leads to a form to be filled out with the user’s data as well as a private message.
-The result of the form can possibly be a mail sent out to the user’s friend with a condensed formed version of what the user has found.
+The result of the form could be a mail sent out to the user’s friend with a condensed formed version of the content or simply a link to the original content.

-The usefulness of this pattern when just letting the user send a blank mail with a link to the content in question, can be debated whether the user in most cases actually want this, or if it is more the website owner thinking the user will use it (or thinking about the impact it will have on his or her site.)
+The usefulness of this pattern when just letting the user send a blank mail with a link to the content in question, can be debated.
+The users need for this kind of functionality is often not justified.

 I never use these because of the risk of the website harvesting my friends’ email addresses.
 It is therefore a broken pattern.